metabit1000/VirtualNetwork_OpenWrt_Docker/README.md

 - /bin/ash --> All OpenWrt routers and droppyDMZ.
 - /bin/bash --> Internet, pc and nagios.

 You can access to the router configuration via Luci, just using its url in your browser.
-And using ssh -p 22 root@router_ip. (it can be accessible this way because of the bridge network gateway)
+And using ssh -p 22 root@router_ip. (it can be accessible this way because of each bridge network gateway)

+Feel free to use it for own interests and improve it!